vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 Figure 15.4 shows the lower-left corner of the chart in much greater detail[^5].
 For each element (horizontal row), properties of all known isotopes are listed-even those that are radioactive and do not persist for even a small fraction of a second before decaying.
 Stable isotopes are denoted by gray boxes.
 The mass of each, in atomic mass units (a.m.u.)— defined so that the neutral 12C atom is exactly 12.0000 a.m.u.—is given, and the natural abundance as found on Earth, in percent.
 The Chart of the Nuclides lets us peak inside the periodic table in great detail, as Example 15.1.2 suggests.

-[^5]: Even this level of detail is short of what can be found in the actual Chart of the Nu- clides, which also provides quantitative val- ues for neutron absorption, nuclear spins, excited states, additional decay paths and associated energies.
+[^5]: Even this level of detail is short of what can be found in the actual Chart of the Nuclides, which also provides quantitative values for neutron absorption, nuclear spins, excited states, additional decay paths and associated energies.

 <details><summary>Example 15.1.2</summary>